Nicotinamide-nucleotide amidase

-Thus, the two substrates of this enzyme are beta-nicotinamide D-ribonucleotide and H_{2}O, whereas its two products are beta-nicotinate D-ribonucleotide and NH_{3}.
+The enzyme characterised from Azotobacter vinelandii hydrolyses the nucleotide, nicotinamide mononucleotide, to give nicotinate mononucleotide and ammonia.

+Manufacture of nicotinamide mononucleotide for use as a pharmaceutical drug has been studied and in this context its degradation by nicotinamide-nucleotide amidase is undesirable, so means to down-regulate the enzyme or remove its associated gene have been sought.

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is nicotinamide-D-ribonucleotide amidohydrolase.
-Other names in common use include NMN deamidase, nicotinamide mononucleotide deamidase, and nicotinamide mononucleotide amidohydrolase.
-This enzyme participates in nicotinate and nicotinamide metabolism.
+Other names in use include NMN deamidase, nicotinamide mononucleotide deamidase, and nicotinamide mononucleotide amidohydrolase.